dave/wildernessprime/content/expeditions/great-himalaya-trail/navigation-flashcards.fr.md

 ![](https://res.cloudinary.com/wildernessprime/image/upload/w_1500,dpr_auto/v1550912095/example-999.jpg)

-I would love to distribute the flashcards PDF, but since they contain most of the content from Robin's guide book, I can't really do that.
-Robin has the files and I've given him full permission to distribute them as he sees fit.
-He's a very nice chap - if you [buy the paper maps from his site](http://www.greathimalayatrail.com/ghtProductDetail.php?pid=MjM%3D) and ask him nicely I'm sure he'll send you a copy.
+The flashcards contain content from Robin's guide book and also the Himalaya Adventure Labs trail notes, so I can't distribute them freely as a download.
+I'm happy to send you a copy if you get permission from both [Robin](http://www.greathimalayatrail.com/contactUs.php) and [Seth](https://www.himalayanadventurelabs.com/contact-us/).

 I had a set printed on waterproof 115gsm Xerox NeverTear paper by [ColourGraphics](https://www.colourgraphics.com/).
 I couldn't be happier with the results - they're perfect: